 - Status and image of the work

-- Room for maneuver and influence at the workplace
+- Room to maneuver and influence the workplace

 - Development and career opportunities